Hyperen0r/HTool_NifBatchTools/README.md

 ### Requirements

-Not a hard requirement, but if Nifskope is installed and set as the default program to open `.nif` files, you will be able to automatically open files from the tool, by double-clicking on an item from a list view.
+Not a hard requirement, but if Nifskope is installed and set as the default program to open `.nif` files, you will be able to open files from the tool, by double-clicking on an item from a list view.

 ### From source
-If you do not want to use the provided executables, you can launch the tool from the source code, available on [GitHub](https://github.com/Hyperen0r/HTool_NifBatchTools).
+If you do not want to use the provided executable, you can launch the tool from the source code, available on [GitHub](https://github.com/Hyperen0r/HTool_NifBatchTools).
 See section __Tools/Libraries used__.

-### From executables
+### From executable
 Run anywhere.

 ## How to use